 Names may be checked for availability at the Virginia business name database.You may reserve a name for 120 days by filing an Application for Reservation or Renewal of a Corporate Name with the Virginia State Corporation Commission.
 The reservation may be filed online or by postal mail.
 The filing fee is $10.

 See Virginia Code §13.1-829 for more information on name restrictions for nonprofits.

 You create your nonprofit entity by filing articles of incorporation for a nonstock corporation with the Virginia State Corporation Commission.
-Your articles of incorporation must include basic information such as:
+Your articles of incorporation must include:

-The Virginia State Corporation Commission has an articles of incorporation form for a nonstock corporation on its website which you can use to create your nonprofit corporation.
+The Virginia State Corporation Commission has a fillable Articles of Incorporation Template for a Virginia Nonstock, Nonprofit Corporation (SCC819NP) on its website which you can use to create your nonprofit corporation.
 Complete and file your articles following the instructions provided.
-Nonprofits must mail in their articles to the state; they cannot use the online filing service to file articles of incorporation.

 The articles form available from the state has the minimal information necessary to create a nonprofit in Virginia.
 It does not include language required by the IRS to obtain 501(c)(3) federal tax-exempt status.
 To receive tax-exempt status from the IRS, you'll need to have additional specific language in your articles, including: